-Sent off the 11-4 favourite, the daughter of Galileo kept on stoutly at the finish to be beaten two and a quarter lengths and it will be no surprise if she ends up flourishing over further.
+Sent off the 11-4 favourite, the daughter of Galileo kept on stoutly at the finish to be beaten two and a quarter lengths.

 She excelled as a two-year-old, landing two Group 1 contests in determined style – the Moyglare Stud Stakes at the Curragh and Prix Jean-Luc Lagardere at Chantilly.

 “Her best part of the race was the final half furlong, as she was coming back and finishing well,” Aidan O’Brien, her trainer, said.
 “She doesn’t mind this ground.
 She does handle ease in the ground but this quicker ground was fine and she is very versatile.

 “I’m happy with her run.
 There were no excuses.
 We will think about the Irish Guineas and see where we are.
 If anything, she was a little bit laid back for her first run.”

 Happily was then sent off 5-4 favourite for the Irish 1000 Guineas but again had to settle for third.